Clamp-on ultrasonic flow meter Time Delta-C - Converter - FSV IP66

 As a result, inline ultrasonic flow meters are often the preferred choice for custody transfer applications.
 Custody transfer, also known as fiscal metering, involves flow metering applications in which the ownership of the metered fluid is transferred between parties.

-Although these applications constitute a small portion of all suitable ultrasonic flow metering scenarios, they play a crucial role.
+Although these applications represent only a small proportion of all ultrasonic flow measurement scenarios, they play a vital role.

 Contrary to inline meters, clamp-on meters attach externally to the pipe, without coming into direct contact with the process fluid.